 The name, address, age and telephone number of said proposed operator.

-The experience of said operator in the public display of fireworks, including the number of displays conducted by said proposed operator, educational degrees, courses, or other training with respect to the handling and display of fireworks and/or explosives, and any license held by the operator.
+The experience of said operator in the public display of display fireworks, including the number of displays conducted by said proposed operator, educational degrees, courses, or other training with respect to the handling and display of display fireworks and/or explosives, and any license held by the operator.

-Whether the operator has been licensed by any governmental or private unit in the past with respect to the public display of fireworks.
+Whether the operator has been licensed by any governmental or private unit in the past with respect to the public display of display fireworks.

-The names and addresses of at least two references for which the proposed operator has conducted a public display of fireworks.
+The names and addresses of at least two references for which the proposed operator has conducted a public display of display fireworks.

 The application should be signed by both the applicant and the proposed operator and shall state that all information contained in the application is true to the best of the signer's knowledge, information and belief.

+Permit requirements.
 A permit issued pursuant to this chapter shall set forth the name of the applicant, the name of the proposed operator, the date, time and location of said display, and a clause whereby in consideration of the granting of the permit, the applicant agrees to defend and indemnify and save harmless the Borough of Tyrone and all its officers, agents and employees from any and all liability, claims, causes of action, damages, costs, demands whatsoever, in law or equity, against the Borough of Tyrone and all its officers, agents and employees, as a result or in any way connected with the public fireworks display.

 Enforcement.
 Any police officer and/or other person authorized by the Borough Council may enforce the provisions of this chapter.